NatronGitHub/openfx-arena/docs/README.md

 ## Creating a new ImageMagick plugin

-We will start with a skeleton based on the ``MagickPlugin`` template.
+We will start with a simple plugin based on the ``MagickPlugin`` template.

 ```
 #include "MagickPlugin.h"